 If you want to come to experience one adventure in the true Patagonia that you have always imagine!

-May to October these environments are usually cold and snowy, offering a experience for those who appreciate the beauty of winter landscapes.
-Although with leafless tress without and short days.
+May to October these environments are cold and snowy, offering a experience for those who appreciate the beauty of winter landscapes.
+While the trees shed their leaves, and the days grow shorter.

 Glacial and alpine Terrain

-If you continue toward the west you will have to cross terrain characterized by rugged and rocky landscapes, with steep cliffs and scree slopes where you can appreciate the glaciers of a little ice cap.
-This is the heart of the park where all the Jenimeni, Avilés and others water streams originate.
+Venture westward from the forest, and the landscape transforms.
+Here, rugged and rocky terrain dominates, with towering cliffs and scree slopes that lead you to the glaciers of a little ice cap.
+This is the heart of the Patagonia National Park, where the lifeblood of the region—the Jenimeni, Avilés, and countless other streams originate.

 As you ascend and scarmble up the hills up you will pass through alpine meadows and grasslands that dot the landscape, offering a vibrant contrast to the icy surroundings.
 These areas are home to a variety of colorful wildflowers during the short summer season.
 Beyond that you will have to put on your crampons to get up close and personal with the glaciers.

-Evergreen forests are not the dominant type of forest in Patagonia.
-It is along the western patagonia coast, where the rain does not stop, that evergreen forests are mainly found.
-These forests feature a variety of evergreen trees, including different species of Nothofagus, laurel trees, and coigüe trees.
-With an immense variety of lush understory vegetation, including ferns, mosses, and a variety of shrubs and vines.
+Evergreen forests are rare in this territory.
+While not the dominant forest type in Patagonia, they thrive along the western coast where relentless rains create the conditions for this jungle.
+Here a huge variety of evergreen trees, including various Nothofagus species, laurel trees, and coigüe trees, create the canopy that covers an immense variety of lush understory vegetation, including ferns, mosses, and a variety of shrubs and vines.

-Although the park is far from the coastline, the valleys facing northwest receive tons of precipitation, so they create evergreen forest pockets in those valleys.
+Although the park is far from the coastline, the valleys facing northwest receive tons of precipitation, nurturing evergreen forest pockets in their midst.

-If you are already traveling across Patagonia and want to visit Chile Chico and Patagonia National Park.
+If your journey has led you to Northern Patagonia, Patagonia National Park beckons as your next destination.
 You should know that there just is one real hostel in Chile Chico and Campamento Ñandú is the one!

 Come and explore!